dalenguyen/firebase-wordpress-docs/docs/database/dynamically-display-from-firestore.rst

-Dynamicly Display Firestore Data on WordPress
+Dynamically Display Firestore Data on WordPress
 =============

 This tutorial will help to retrieve a list of documents from Firestore, then generate a link that leads to a child page.
 Just imagine this as an blog page and a post page.